phauer/migrate-itunes-to-rhythmbox/README.md

 ```
 Usage: migrate-itunes-to-rhythmbox counts-ratings [OPTIONS]

-  Reads the play counts and ratings from iTunes and adds them to Rhythmbox'
+  Reads the play counts, ratings and played-last-date from iTunes and adds
-  database.
+  them to Rhythmbox' database.

 Options:
   --itunes_library_xml TEXT   Path to the source iTunes library xml (iTunes